cbrand/python-filterparams/README.md

 ## Used Libraries ##

 For evaluating the filter params ordering the [funcparserlib](https://github.com/vlasovskikh/funcparserlib) ([MIT license](https://github.com/vlasovskikh/funcparserlib/blob/master/LICENSE)) module is used.
-Additionally the [Werkzeug](https://github.com/mitsuhiko/werkzeug/blob/master/LICENSE) package is used for supporting dicts with multiple values in the same key.
+Additionally the [Werkzeug](https://github.com/mitsuhiko/werkzeug) ([BSD license](https://github.com/mitsuhiko/werkzeug/blob/master/LICENSE)) package is used for supporting dicts with multiple values in the same key.

 ## Other Languages ##